Abingdon Street Market

 It’s a fantastic opportunity for local people and visitors to enjoy a new, contemporary space with an exciting and fresh offer unlike anywhere else in Blackpool.
 The refurbishment brings a modern twist with an industrial style, whilst restoring the character of the original building which many know and love.
 The improved market is a wonderful opportunity for locals to enjoy all there is on offer socially, plus creating local jobs and benefits to the wider economy.

-New Operators for Abingdon Street Market
+Operators of Abingdon Street Market

 The refurbishment of Abingdon Street Market gives it a new lease of life and secures its long term future at the heart of Blackpool town centre.